thibo73800/metacar/README.md

 ### Load a file from your computer

-This features can be usefull to load the content of one file from your computer (the result of a trained model for instance).
+This features can be useful to load the content of one file from your computer (the result of a trained model for instance).

 ```javascript